ROCm/clARMOR/README.txt

 (Note that the above means that you can also use 'scan-build make' to run LLVM's static analyzer on this tool.)

-To test the tool against its included functional GPU tests, execute:
+To test the tool against its included functional tests, execute:
     make test

-To test the tool against its included functional tests, but to run those tests (and thus the detection algorithms) on the CPU, execute:
-    make cpu_test

 To simply build these functional tests without running them, execute:
     make build_test